boazbk/tcs/lec_03a_computing_every_function.md

 ### Example:

-Using these features, we can express the code of the  $ADD_2$ function a bit more succinctly as
+Using these features, we can express the code of the  $ADD_2$ function we saw last lecture as

 ~~~~ { .go .numberLines  }
 def c := AND(a,b) {